klubderkluebe/20kbps_pyramid/DEPLOY.md

 python setup.py install
 ```

+`setup.py install` actually needs to be run every time a change is pulled, as the app is executed from an egg inside `site-packages`, not from the repo directory.

 Due to a stupid bug, it is necessary to apply this fix:
 ```shell
 pip uninstall -y protobuf googleapis-common-protos google-api-core google-cloud-core google-cloud-storage